Last updated: May 12, 2026

 Ray E. Duke was born on February 9, 1923, in Whitwell.
 He enlisted in the Army and by the Korean War held the rank of Master Sergeant, serving with Company C, 21st Infantry Regiment, 24th Infantry Division.
 On April 26, 1951, near Mugok, Korea, Duke's company was attacked by a numerically superior enemy force.
 Duke organized the defense, moving between positions under fire to direct his men and deliver ammunition.
 He was wounded three times during the engagement but refused evacuation and continued fighting.
 He was eventually captured by enemy forces.

 Duke died as a prisoner of war on November 11, 1951, at the age of 28.
 He was posthumously awarded the Medal of Honor on March 19, 1954.
 His citation states that his "conspicuous gallantry and outstanding courage above and beyond the call of duty" saved his company from being overrun.
 He is buried at the Chattanooga National Cemetery.
-Duke remains the only Marion County soldier to have received the Medal of Honor posthumously.
+Of the two documented Medal of Honor recipients from Marion County, Duke received his posthumously while Cooley was decorated during his lifetime.

 The Vietnam War (1955–1975)